cchanningallen/cchanningallen.github.io.old/about.md

 ---
 layout: page
 title: "About"
 description: "This site is currently under development.
-Come back soon!"
+Please check back soon, and have a wonderful day."
 ---
 {% include JB/setup %}